Welcome to our FAQ page! This is where you can see frequently-asked questions and answers about online banking, mortgages, and more.

 What do I do if my e-mail address changes?

-Online Banking Customer: after signing into your account, go to options, then the e-mail section were you can edit your email address.
+Online Banking Customer: After signing into your account, go to profile, then the email section where you can edit your email address.

-Non-Online Banking Customers: go to the bookmark you established for the eStatements link to view your eStatements or navigate to the Bank’s eStatements page to login.
-Click on account access and then edit user settings where you can change your e-mail address.
+Non-Online Banking Customers: Go to Citizens Savings Bank's website and click on the eStatements page to login.
+Click on account access and then edit user settings, where you can change your email address.

 How safe are eStatements?